sander-ali/SAM_inference/README.md

 # SAM_inference
-The code provides python code for performing segmentation using Facebook's recent Segment Anything Model (SAM).
+The code provides python script for performing segmentation using Facebook's recent Segment Anything Model (SAM).
 You can also used anaconda prompt to perform command-line inference.

 The code heavily borrows from original [SAM repository](https://github.com/facebookresearch/segment-anything).
 Follow the instructions to perform the segmentation